-- Each issue in the group must be a newsletter as defined in Section 1109.1. - The group must contain at least two issues. - Each issue must be an all-new collective work or an all-new issue that has not been published before.
-This requirement is discussed below in Section 1109.2(A). - Each issue must be fixed and distributed as a discrete, self-contained work, as described in Section 1109.2(B). - The author(s) and the copyright claimant(s) for all of the issues must be the same person or organization. - Each issue must be published under the same continuing title.
+- In addition, the applicant should provide the address where the or an all-new issue that has not been certificate of registrationpublished before.
+This requirement is discussed below in Section 1109.2(A). - Each issue must be fixed and distributed as a discrete, self-contained work, as described in Section 1109.2(B). - The author(s) and the copyright claimant(s) for all of the issues must be the same person or organization.